What is Ascending Triangle?

 Traders often get confused between rising wedges and ascending triangles as they both are not very commonly spotted.
 So it is essential to understand both to differentiate between them.

-Contrary to the rising wedge pattern, the ascending triangle is an indicator of an approaching upward trend.
+Contrary to the rising wedge pattern, the ascending triangle indicates an upcoming upward trend.
 It could signify a previous uptrend or a reversal signal if a downward trend appeared before the pattern appeared.

 What is a Rising Wedge Pattern?

-The rising wedge pattern represents a bearish continuation pattern that is formed after the rising correction.
-In a bullish trend, price bounces between two slopings begin wide at the bottom and contract as prices move higher.
-After the rising correction, the continuation patterns follow the major downtrend.
+The rising wedge pattern represents a bearish continuation pattern formed after the rising correction.
+In a bullish trend, price bounces between two slopings begin wide at the bottom and contract as prices increase.
+After the rising correction, the continuation patterns follow a significant downtrend.

-Mostly observed in downward trending markets, the rising wedge pattern stands opposite the falling wedge pattern.
-Thus, the traders must possess a good knowledge of both falling wedge patterns and rising wedge patterns to identify the trend and make the best trading decisions.
+Primarily observed in downward-trending markets, the rising wedge pattern stands opposite the falling wedge pattern.
+Thus, traders must possess a good knowledge of both falling wedge patterns and rising wedge patterns to identify the trend and make the best trading decisions.

 Ascending triangle vs. rising wedge

-The difference between a descending triangle and the falling wedge is:
+The difference between a descending triangle and a falling wedge is:

 - The Ascending triangle has a flat top with higher lows or a rising trendline, while the rising wedge doesn’t have a flat top.